mozilla/node-convict/packages/convict/README.md

 #### options :

-1. `allowed`: Any properties specified in config files that are not declared in the schema will print a warning or throw an error depending of this setting:
+1. `allowed`: Any properties specified in config files that are not declared in the schema will print a warning or throw an error depending on this setting:
    - `warn`: is the default behavior, will print a warning.
    - `strict`: will throw errors.
 This is to ensure that the schema and the config files are in sync.

 2. `output`: You can replace the default output `console.log` by your own output function.
 You can use [debug module][debug] like this:
-E.g.:
 ```javascript
 config.validate({
   allowed: 'strict',